pactumjs/pactum/docs/consumer-testing.md

 });
 ```

-A real application/service is much more complicated with a lot of moving parts.
-The service under test might be talking to many more external services. **Pactum** allows you to specify multiple interactions in a single test case.
+A real application/service might be much more complex with a lot of moving parts.
+The service under test might be talking to multiple external services. **Pactum** allows you to specify multiple interactions in a single test case.
 You can add multiple pact & mock interactions in a single spec.

 If anyone of the interaction is not exercised, the test will fail.
-At the end of the test case, all these interactions will be removed from the server.
+At the end of the test case, all these interactions will be removed from the mock server.

 ```javascript
 await pactum